 In addition, in the specification TS 38.101-2, the requirements for n259 PC1 are not available.
 As mentioned above, regulatory changes regarding these frequencies are underway in Japan, and there is demand for the introduction of not only PC3 requirements but also PC1 requirements for n259 in the future.

 This WI is proposed to specify relevant requirements for EESS protection from UE and BS and relevant requirements for n259 PC1 UE.
 The introduction of these requirements will lead to further utilization of mmW in Japan and other regions and facilitate the mmW industry maturity.
+The EESS protection requirements in this WI will be currently applicable only to Japanese market according to EESS protection requirements of WRC-23 RESOLUTION 243.
+Applicability for other regions can be considered in the future based on their national/regional regulations.

 4 Objective